-- An old round plastic container with a diameter of between 20 cm and 40 cm (8 in and 16 in) like a bucket, old drum, or a paint can - A craft knife - Plastic sheeting (you can use a heavy-duty garbage or rubbish bag) - Scissors - An old cardboard box like a breakfast cereal box (optional) - Some electrical or adhesive tape - About 125 g (4.5 oz) fine dry sand, fine salt, or couscous - A mobile phone or computer - A speaker (a small Bluetooth speaker would be ideal) - A tone generator app (like the Multitone Generator app for Android or iOS.
+- A drum with a diameter of between about 20 cm and 40 cm (8 in and 16 in) - If you don't have a drum, you can make one using: - An old round plastic container with a diameter between 20 cm and 40 cm (8 in and 16 in).
+This could be a plastic paint container - Some plastic sheeting) large enough to cover the opening of the container.
+You can use a heavy-duty garbage or rubbish bag - o A craft knife - o Scissors - An old cardboard box like a breakfast cereal box - Some electrical or adhesive tape - About 125 g (4.5 oz) fine dry sand, fine salt, or couscous - A mobile phone or computer - A speaker (a small Bluetooth speaker would be ideal) - A tone generator app (like the Multitone Generator app for Android or iOS.
 You can also search your mobile app store for 'free tone generator'.)